Why Women Retire With Less Money Than Men

 Another common axis of intervention is tax incentives for retirement saving.
 Deductions and tax-advantaged accounts presuppose sufficient disposable income to save.
 In practice, these instruments are more accessible to higher-income individuals with stable employment.

-Studies by Chetty et al. show that tax incentives for saving tend to shift resources that would already have been saved, rather than creating new saving among lower-income groups (Chetty et al., 2014).
+Studies by Chetty et al. show that tax incentives for saving tend to shift resources that would already have been saved, rather than create new saving among lower-income groups (Chetty et al., 2014).
 For many women, especially those with trajectories marked by interruptions and debt, the primary obstacle is not a lack of incentive but a lack of financial surplus.

 Universal Policies and Unequal Effects

-Research in social policy shows that universal benefits often reproduce preexisting inequalities when they do not account for cumulative differences across the life cycle (Hacker, 2006).
+Research in social policy shows that universal benefits can reproduce preexisting inequalities when they do not account for cumulative differences across the life cycle (Hacker, 2006).
 Formal neutrality, in this context, masks asymmetric distributive effects.

 The Difficulty of Retroactive Policies